Crock Pot Chili Mac

 - Diced tomatoes – If you have picky eaters use a petite diced tomato to sneak them by!

 - Chili powder – Feel free to adjust this.
-This is a mild chili if you want it to have more of a kick add more chili powder
+This is a mild chili, so if you want it to have more of a kick then add more chili powder.

-- Kidney beans – You could also use chili beans, but do not rinse these.
+- Kidney beans – You could also use chili beans, but do not rinse them.
 It will add a bit more spice to your chili because of the sauce.

-- Mix – Add to the slow cooker.
-Add all of the remaining ingredients except the pasta
+Place the cooked beef into the slow cooker and then add all of the remaining ingredients except the pasta.

-- Add Pasta – One hour before the dish is done add the pasta and cook for an additional hour
+One hour before the dish is done, add the pasta and cook for an additional hour.

 Set out your favorite toppings when you make this so everyone can add their special touch to their bowl of chili mac.
 This is a great idea if you are hosting a chili bar too.